duckietown/course-RH/book/duckietown-robotics-development/05_simulating_modeling_controlling/02_modeling.md

 ## Representations

-Super quick review of the slides material.
-Instructions on how to run the Jupyter Notebook demos:
+The following instructions are meant to let you test your understanding of representations from what you have learned in class through interactive Jupyter Notebook demos:

     laptop $ dts init exercise